heldinz/gulp-convert-encoding/README.md

 [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url] ![Build Status][ci-image] [![Coveralls Status][coveralls-image]][coveralls-url]

-> Convert character encodings using [iconv-lite](https://github.com/ashtuchkin/iconv-lite).
+Convert character encodings in gulp v4 using [iconv-lite](https://github.com/ashtuchkin/iconv-lite).
 Supports streams.

+> [!NOTE]
+> As of gulp v5, this plugin is redundant: gulp v5 includes native support for transcoding text files using iconv-lite.
+>
+> You can migrate away from this plugin by passing `from` and `to` as `options.encoding` to `src` and `dest` respectively.
+The default encoding is `utf8`.

 ## Install